Turkeybeard

 Plant height: just above the water surface

-Foliage: dark green, 4-8", rounded to ovate to lance shaped, narrow Vnotch
+Foliage: dark green, 4-8", rounded to ovate to lance shaped, narrow V-notch

-yellow, 1 to 2-1/2" across
+Flower: yellow, 1 to 2-1/2" across

-Flowering/fruiting time late May to mid September
+Flowering time: late May to mid September

 Habitat: ponds, slow streams